A Giant Organic Farm Faces Criticism That It's Harming The Environment

 Those dust storms happen less often now because over the past two decades, many farmers in the region abandoned regular tillage.
 They now use planting equipment that slices into undisturbed soil and places seed in the ground.

 To control weeds, these farmers use herbicides.
-But chemical weed control isn't an option for an organic business like Gunsmoke Farms.
+But chemical weed control isn't an option for an organic business such as Gunsmoke Farms.

 During the farm's three-year transition to organic status, its managers grew primarily alfalfa, which doesn't require annual planting.
 In 2020, though, they planted their first crops of wheat and peas, which involved tilling the enormous fields.

-Months later, Dwayne Beck says his fears were realized.
+Months later, Beck said his fears were realized.
 He collected photographs of the damage: small drifts of wind-blown soil in a roadside ditch, and a country road that disappears into a brown cloud of blowing dust.
-"The soil that blew out of there, it will never be the same as it was before it blew," he says.
+"The soil that blew out of there, it will never be the same as it was before it blew," he said.
 It won't have the stability and structure of healthy soil, held in place by the roots of plants.

-Beck and others who live near Gunsmoke Farms say that non-organic farmers also struggled to control soil erosion in 2020 because of drought and high winds.
-But the problems at Gunsmoke, they say, were worse.
+Beck and others who live near Gunsmoke Farms said that nonorganic farmers also struggled to control soil erosion in 2020 because of drought and high winds.
+But the problems at Gunsmoke, they said, were worse.
 A planting of winter wheat, which was supposed to protect the soil on those fields, failed to grow well.

-When the Gunsmoke project was just getting off the ground, in 2018, an expert from the USDA's Natural Resources Conservation Service drew up a soil conservation plan for the farm.
-That plan called for wide strips of native grasses across the farm to help prevent soil from blowing, and for the steepest slopes to stay covered, most years, with crops like alfalfa that don't require annual planting.
+When the Gunsmoke project was just getting off the ground, in 2018, an expert from the U.S. Department of Agriculture's Natural Resources Conservation Service drew up a soil conservation plan for the farm.
+That plan called for wide strips of native grasses across the farm to help prevent soil from blowing, and for the steepest slopes to stay covered, most years, with crops such as alfalfa that don't require annual planting.

-Gary Zimmer, an expert on organic farming who collaborated with General Mills in launching the Gunsmoke project, says that he drew up a plan that incorporated many of these measures.
-But he says much of his plan was never implemented.
+Gary Zimmer, an expert on organic farming who collaborated with General Mills in launching the Gunsmoke project, said that he drew up a plan that incorporated many of these measures.
+But he said much of his plan was never implemented.

-General Mills doesn't own Gunsmoke Farms, or control it directly.
-It signed a "strategic sourcing agreement" with an investment firm called TPG, an early investor in Uber, which acquired the land in order to supply General Mills with organic wheat, peas, and other crops.
+General Mills doesn't own Gunsmoke Farms or control it directly.
+It signed a "strategic sourcing agreement" with an investment firm called TPG, an early investor in Uber, which acquired the land to supply General Mills with organic wheat, peas and other crops.
 TPG then spun off another firm, Sixth Street, which currently owns Gunsmoke.
 The investors have hired a series of managers to run the farm.

 Sixth Street Partners said in its statement that the farm is "early in the process of regenerating land" and that its mission — organic farming — also provides additional environmental benefits, such as lower use of pesticides and synthetic fertilizer.

-At Gunsmoke, she says, environmental marketing got ahead of what farmers can actually do.
+At Gunsmoke, she said, environmental marketing got ahead of what farmers can actually do.